 These Apache Ranger Helm charts include installation of the Starburst Ranger Plugin that enables.
 Alternatively, customers can use their own installation of Apache Ranger or Privacera Platform.

 The Helm charts use Docker containers with Apache Ranger and the Starburst Ranger Plugin installed.
 These container images are part of the regular security testing during the development process.
-As per our remediation policy, we monitor these test and scan results, and are committed to remediating critical and high findings.
+As per our remediation policy, we monitor these test and scan results, and we are committed to remediating critical and high findings in our plugin.

 Starburst Enterprise includes specific Helm charts to enable customers to install the open source tool Hive Metastore Service (HMS) in their Kubernetes deployment.

 These HMS Helm charts include configuration for the connection to Starburst Enterprise and the necessary backend relational database for the HMS.

 Is the information on this page helpful?